-A. Difference-in-Difference Matching Estimator
+B Difference-in-Differences Matching Estimator

-To estimate the price elasticity of demand, we first estimate changes in electricity usage brought about by aggregation.
-We match communities that implemented aggregation (the "treated" group) to communities that did not (the "control" group) based on their pre-aggregation electricity usage.
-We then apply a difference-in-difference adjustment to the bias-corrected matching estimator developed by Abadie and Imbens (2006, 2011).
-For each of the 289 communities that implemented aggregation, we use 2008-2009 electricity usage data to identify the five nearest neighbors from the 479 communities in our sample that did not implement aggregation.
+To estimate changes in electricity usage brought about by aggregation, we apply a differencein-differences adjustment to the bias-corrected matching estimator developed by Abadie and Imbens (2006, 2011).
+For each of the 289 treated communities, we use 2008-2009 electricity usage data to identify the five nearest neighbors from the 479 control communities available in our sample.
 We average annual log usage and monthly log deviations from annual usage across 2008 and 2009 to construct 13 match variables.
 We standardize the variables and use an equal-weight least squares metric to calculate distances between communities.
-That distance is then used to select the five nearest neighbors for each treated community.15

-We use these nearest neighbors to construct counterfactual usage and employ standard difference-in-difference techniques to adjust for pre-period differences.
+That distance is then used to select the five nearest neighbors for each treated community.15 We allow non-aggregation communities to be selected as neighbors for multiple aggregation communities; i.e., each aggregation community draws from an identical set of potential controls.
+We use these nearest neighbors to construct counterfactual usage and employ standard difference-in-differences techniques to adjust for pre-period differences.
 The identifying assumption is that, conditional on 2008-2009 usage, the passage of aggregation and subsequent price changes are unrelated to anticipated electricity use.
 We provide evidence that this assumption is reasonable by showing that trends in usage for the control and treated groups remain parallel after the matching period but before the passage of aggregation.

 Let Y{it} denote log usage for community i in period t, where t = 0 corresponds to the referendum date for each treated community.
 For control communities, t = 0 corresponds to the referendum date of the treated community to which they have been matched.
 Let the indicator variable D_i be equal to 1 if a community ever implements aggregation and 0 otherwise.
 The outcome Y{it} is a function of D_i , so that, for aggregation communities, $Y{it}(1)$ indicates usage when treated and $\hat{Y}{it}(0)$ indicates estimated counterfactual usage when not treated.
-Given $Y{it}(1)$ and $\hat{Y}{it}(0)$, we can obtain a community-specific estimate of the effect of aggregation on usage, $\widehat{\Delta Y{it}}$:
+Given $Y{it}(1)$ and $\hat{Y}{it}(0)$, we can obtain a community-specific estimate of the effect of aggregation on usage, ΔY{it} :